venits/react-native-firebase-login-screen/README.md

 Basically all you have to do is to add config file in your main application file and initialize firebase.

-Your code should look this:
+Your code should look like this:
 ```js
 import firebase from "firebase";
 const config = {